yalin-liu/S381F---Tutorial1---server-side-app-/README.md

-# Getting Started with Heroku Cloud
+# Getting Started with Heroku (a cloud platform)
-This tutorial demonstrates how to deploy a simple Node.js app to Heroku Cloud.
+This tutorial demonstrates how to deploy a simple Node.js app to Heroku.
 The app you are going to deploy is a server-side app that responds to HTTP `GET` requests and returns a simple text message `Hello World!`

 ## Preparation
 1. Create a **free** account at https://www.heroku.com/.
 Write down your ID and password.